Nikon Df vs Pentax K-1

 |10.||Nikon D4||Full Frame||16.2||4928||3280||1080/30p||24.7||13.1||2965||89|

 |12.||Nikon D800||Full Frame||36.2||7360||4912||1080/30p||25.3||14.4||2853||95|

 |17.||Sony A99 II||Full Frame||42.2||7952||5304||4K/30p||25.4||13.4||2317||92|

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The K-1 indeed provides for movie recording, while the Df does not.
 The highest resolution format that the K-1 can use is 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The Df and the K-1 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.70x).
 The adjacent table lists some of the other core features of the Nikon Df and Pentax K-1 along with similar information for a selection of comparators.

 One feature that differentiates the K-1 and the Df is in-body image stabilization (IBIS).
-The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the Df has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the Df offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon Df and the Pentax K-1 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.